 Will Anyone Be Exempt From MIPS?
 Yes, certain clinicians such as those seeing a low volume of Medicare beneficiaries and those participating in an Advanced APM may be exempt from MIPS reporting.
 Those meeting the Advanced APM exception may still be subject to reporting requirements under their model.

 I Am in a Small Practice.
 Does MIPS Offer Any Flexibility For me?
-CMS proposes flexibility for small practices and those in rural or health professional shortage areas.
-For example, CMS proposes that these practices can participate in fewer clinical practice improvement activities and still achieve a full score in that category.
+CMS provides flexibility [PDF] for small practices and those in rural or health professional shortage areas.